 Relatively inexpensive Android phones began to appear, but they were poor quality and lacked standard features.
 Thankfully, this is no longer the case.
 Affordable Android phones now give the big name flagship devices a run for their money.
 Case in point: the Nubia Z17 Lite.

 Let’s take a closer look at this budget-friendly device with flagship features.
-Thanks to GeekBuying, at the end of this review we’ve got one Nubia Z17 Lite to giveaway to a lucky reader!
-Keep reading to find out what we thought of the device and how to enter the competition.
+Keep reading to find out what we thought of the device.

 - Weight: 168g